 - The Persona 2 rumor systems can work on the Snowball lie in the same fashion as the Planescape example.

 - In Final Fantasy XIII, Vanille cannot bear to tell the truth to Fang about their Focus, fearing the latter's reaction to becoming Ragnarok.
 Because of this, the two of them end up attacking the Bodhum Fal'Cie in an effort to trigger their memories, which leads to Serah and Dajh becoming l'Cie.

 Sting: Not while one of my fans needs me!Marge: Actually, I don't think I've ever heard Bart play any of your albums...Homer: Shh!
 Ma-arge, he's a good digger!

-- Another episode of The Simpsons revolved around several students discovering Ms. Krabappel and Principal Skinner kissing in a janitor's closet.
+- Another episode revolved around several students discovering Ms. Krabappel and Principal Skinner kissing in a janitor's closet.
 The rumors about what happened get more and more explicit, until Ralph Wiggum utters the immortal line: